Personal tools

 Greifswald, Germany, 28-31 March 2023

 The 7th International Conference on Novel Enzymes covered the most recent and exciting advances in Biocatalysis.
-This field has seen tremendous development - especially in the past few years - with major achievements in areas such as enzyme discovery, advanced computational tools for enzyme engineering, novel chemistry catalyzed by engineered biocatalysts, integration of several enzymes into multistep cascades, as well as combinations with metal-, organo-, photo- and electro-chemistry.
+This field has seen tremendous development—especially in the past few years—with major achievements in areas such as enzyme discovery, advanced computational tools for enzyme engineering, novel chemistry catalyzed by engineered biocatalysts, integration of several enzymes into multistep cascades, and combinations with metal, organo-, photo-, and electro-chemistry.

 André Taborda, Carolina F Rodrigues, and Mario De Simone have presented their work on studies targeting the investigation and engineering of Glycoside 3-2-oxidase, DyP-type peroxidases, and Iron monooxygenases!